- 5000 random

 Meredith Wilson – MA

 Meredith runs our afternoon playgroups and teaches many of our Puppy Kindergarten classes.
+She has a Masters Degree in Archaeology and has nearly completed the requirements for her CPDT-KA certification.
+She is a certified CGC Evaluator.

 We are big fans and supporters science based dog training and enrichment for dogs.
 We also support: